ColoursofOSINT/ColoursofOSINT.github.io/_posts/2023-09-01-Investigating-Firefox-Part-1.md

 })(window, document, 'script', 'https://www.google-analytics.com/analytics.js', 'ga');
 ```

 This loads an analytics javascript, which can collect the IP Addresses, user agents, page views, user engagement (time spent/website, interactions,) events (button clicks, video views) and referral sources of users.
 There is no option to opt-out of this, or even an indication that such information collection is ongoing.
-This extensions appears to violate most of the recommended extension rules.
+This extension appears to violate most of the recommended extension rules: it has not been recently updated, contains remote code, does not indicate that it collects user data and does not provide an opt-out.

 [Read Part 2 here.](https://www.coloursofosint.com/posts/Investigating-Firefox-Part-2/)